rlisahuang/rlisahuang.github.io/_pages/about.md

 Research
 ------
-My research focuses on programming language techniques and its application in human-computer interaction.
+My research focuses on programming language techniques and their application in human-computer interaction.
 I aim to build programming tools that are **learnable, intuitive, and practical**.

 By _learnable_, I mean with a flat learning curve for everyone from beginners to experts.